 Our Sanctuary resolution

-We will provide free, low-cost activities to support specific needs of communities and engage with sanctuary seekers and organisations to ensure our services are relevant.
+We provide free, low-cost activities to support specific needs of communities and engage with sanctuary seekers and organisations to ensure our services are relevant.

-We will work in partnership with others to promote inclusion, extend the sanctuary movement, and highlight the positive contribution of sanctuary seekers.
+We work in partnership with others to promote inclusion, extend the sanctuary movement, and highlight the positive contribution of sanctuary seekers.

 Our outcomes